GwFirman/portofolio/README.md

 Welcome to my portfolio repository!
 This project showcases my work and journey as a software developer, focusing on web design and software development.

-## About Me

-Hello!
-I'm Firman, a passionate student in Informatics at Amikom University.
-Originally from Purwokerto, I am enthusiastic about technology and enjoy exploring new tools and frameworks.
-My interests include:

-- **Web Design**
-- **Software Development**
-- **UI/UX Principles**

 ## Technologies in Use

 This portfolio is built with the following tools: